alsofronie/lumen-vue/readme.md

 For easier prototyping, the single HTML web page that boots the Vue application is also served by the Lumen framework, but this can be easily moved to an independent project.

+The awesome [Bulma CSS Flex framework](https://bulma.io/) is a pretty straight-forward choice for this setup.

 ## Features out of the box:

  - Authentication